Soccer-Euro-France surge into contention in final straight

 Although he has yet to find the perfect mix in midfield, Blanc has probably found his central defence, with Philippe Mexes expected to partner Adil Rami, baring injuries.

-Mexes has partnered with Valencia defender 11 times since the World Cup, in which France conceded six goals, including two in Blanc's first outing, a 2-1 defeat against Norway.
+Mexes has partnered with Valencia defender 10 times since the World Cup, in which France conceded only four goals, including two in Blanc's first outing, a 2-1 defeat against Norway.

 But France's defensive record also owes a lot to cold-blooded keeper Hugo Lloris, who has been named captain after a string of perfect performances both with Olympique Lyon and Les Bleus.